hv-leo/pdi-dropbox-plugin/README.md

 2. Create a pdi-dropbox-plugin folder in {pentaho.build}/plugins/steps.

-3. Copy target/pdi-dropbox-plugin.jar and target lib to pdi-dropbox-plugin folder.
+3. Copy target/pdi-dropbox-plugin.jar and target/lib to pdi-dropbox-plugin folder.

 ## Authors: